-If on March 22, 2019 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+If on March 23, 2021 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
-You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.
+Since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.
+If you are a beneficial holder and want to vote at the meeting, you must obtain and upload a copy of your legal proxy from your bank or broker during registration and you will be assigned a virtual control number in order to vote your shares during the annual meeting.
+On the day of the annual meeting, you may only vote during the meeting if you have e-mailed a copy of your legal proxy to virtualmeeting@viewproxy.com in advance of the meeting.